 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

-Much of the ongoing problem when Borderline Personality Disorder (BPD) is an active condition for a person, and also for those who are in a relationships with that person, is not understanding what is actually going on.
+Much of the ongoing problem when Borderline Personality Disorder (BPD) is an active condition for a person, and also for those who are in a relationship with that person, is not understanding what is going on.

-When attributing problems in human emotion and behaviour to attitude or character, people are likely to believe and say things like… “she just likes to create drama”… “he just refuses to grow up”… “she is just attention seeking again”… “he is just trying to manipulate us”.
-When a person with BPD starts attributing problems experienced to his own attitude or character, he may say things like… “I am such a screw-up and I always will be”… “I can’t do anything right”… “I hate myself for being me”.
+When attributing problems in human emotion and behaviour to attitude or character, people are likely to believe and say things like… “she just likes to create drama”… “he just refuses to grow up”… “she is just attention seeking again”… “he is just trying to manipulate us.”
+When a person with BPD starts attributing problems experienced to his attitude or character, he may say things like “I am such a screw-up, and I always will be”… “I can’t do anything right”… “I hate myself for being me.”
 None of these beliefs and wordings take available information about human biology and the brain into consideration, and most assuredly do not consider the specifics of BPD.

-When complex neurological issues (such as BPD) are incorrectly reduced to issues of attitude or character, the first thing that happens is that NO corrective actions are taken to start resolving the issue.
-In other words, the state of disorder remains exactly as it is or otherwise gets worse and worse.
+When complex neurological issues (such as BPD) are incorrectly reduced to problems of attitude or character, the first thing that happens is that NO corrective actions are taken to start resolving the issue.
+In other words, the state of the disorder remains as it is or otherwise gets worse and worse when disorder remains misunderstood.
 How could it possibly be any other way?
-The next thing that happens is that all involved, again being without a mental health frame of reference, may start to come up with plans and schemes to try and change or improve the situation… things like punishments and consequences that have no potential whatsoever to address the complex neurological issues taking place.
+The next thing that happens is that all involved, again being without a mental health frame of reference, may start to come up with plans and schemes to try and change or improve the situation – things like punishments and consequences that have no potential whatsoever to address the complex neurological issues taking place.

-The punishments and consequences – if coming from someone who doesn’t suffer with BPD – could include things like yelling, or avoiding, threatening to end relationships, or threatening to take things away.
-The punishments and consequences – if coming from someone who does suffer with BPD – could include frequent self-judging or self-shaming or self-harming.
+The punishments and consequences – if coming from someone who doesn’t suffer from BPD – could include things like yelling, or avoiding, threatening to end relationships, or threatening to take things away.
+The punishments and consequences – if coming from someone who DOES suffer from BPD – could include self-judging, self-shaming, or self-harm.

 These types of actions taken by people with and without BPD do nothing more than possibly add to the difficulty of disorder, even though they may SEEM to produce some temporary changes to behaviour and situations.
-And sadly, because of the temporary changes to behaviour and situations that punishments and consequences may produce, all those involved in using these approaches may simply increase the amount of punishments and consequences the next time the BPD pattern gets activated.
+And sadly, because of the temporary modifications to behaviour and situations that punishments and consequences may generate, all those involved in using these approaches may merely increase the number and intensity of punishments and consequences the next time the BPD pattern gets activated.
 Talk about a recipe for destruction – both for the suffering person and for relationships!

 When someone with BPD gets sicker and sicker to the point of not being able to function in relationships and other life areas, it is because faulty beliefs about human functioning and disorder prevailed.
-It is also because a state of ignorance has prevailed… a refusal to learn new things (or a lack of access to learn things) and take approaches that actually work.
+It is also because a state of ignorance has prevailed, including a refusal to learn new things (or a lack of access to learn things) and take approaches that work.